 In public and private research organizations, one’s career begins in a research assistant position and may culminate in the direction of research centers or organizations or in the transition to other managerial positions.

 The main non-structured figures (period limited from two to four years, depending on the case) are:

 - The doctorate or specialization student is a third level student after the specialization degree, who is trained to carry out research after passing a competition, based on qualifications and exams, and benefitting from a scholarship.
 In Italy the doctorate is a course of study and therefore the doctorate is a student.
 On the basis of the ministerial decree of April 9, 2001, the doctoral student is entitled to the same services that are assigned to students of second level degree courses.

 - The research fellow is a role normally held by a graduate who obtains a scholarship through a competition.
 Each research grant can have a minimum duration of one year and a maximum of three years.

 The main structured figures (contracted) are:

 - a fixed-term type A (RTDA) which is a three-year subordinated contract that can be extended for an additional two years

 - a fixed-term type B (RTDB), which is a three-year subordinate contract that cannot be extended, but in a tenure track (i.e. with the possibility of a role change without the need to win a public competition).
-In particular, type B researchers can become associate professors (with permanent contracts) if during the three years they have obtained the National Scientific Qualification from associate professor (or ordinary professor) and if upon the expiry of the contract they receive the approval of the structure in which they work in.
+In particular, type B researchers can become associate professors (with permanent contracts) if during the three years they have obtained the National Scientific Qualification from associate professor (or ordinary professor) and if upon the expiration of the contract they receive the approval of the structure in which they work in.

 - an indefinite contract